 - Discover how sunshine helps bodies to grow and how to keep safe and well in the sun.

 - Explore how different things / times / experiences can bring about different feelings for different people (including loss, change and bereavement or

 moving on to a new class/year group)

 - Learn and discuss to manage big feelings and the importance of sharing our feelings with someone we trust and to recognise when we might need help with feelings and how to ask for help.

 As geographers we will :

-- To identify and describe the main differences between a place in England e.g. Dewsbury and a small place in a non-European country e.g. Mexico or Ghana
+- Identify and describe the main differences between a place in England e.g. Dewsbury and a small place in a non-European country e.g. Mexico or Ghana

-- To identify and describe similarities and differenced between the 2 places: human features and physical features such as trade links, buildings, city, town, village, factories, farms, ports etc.
+- Identify and describe similarities and differences between the 2 places: human features and physical features such as trade links, buildings, city, town, village, factories, farms, ports etc.